 We regard our patents, trade secrets, trademarks, copyrights and our other intellectual property rights as critical to our success.
 We rely on trademark, copyright and patent law, trade secret protection, and non-disclosure agreements and other contractual restrictions to protect our proprietary rights.
-We have registered "Shutterstock", "Offset", "Bigstock", "PremiumBeat," "Rex Features" and "Shutterstock Editor" and associated logos and other marks as trademarks in the United States and other jurisdictions and we are the registered owner of the shutterstock.com, bigstock.com, offset.com, premiumbeat.com and rexfeatures.com internet domain names and various other related domain names.
+We have registered "Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Shutterstock Studios" and "Shutterstock Editor" and associated logos and other marks as trademarks in the United States and other jurisdictions and we are the registered owner of the shutterstock.com, bigstock.com, offset.com, premiumbeat.com rexfeatures.com, turbosquid.com and picmonkey.com internet domain names and various other related domain names.
 Effective intellectual property protection for our trademarks and domain names may not be available or practical in every country in which we operate or intend to operate.

 Despite our efforts to protect our intellectual property rights and trade secrets, unauthorized parties may attempt to copy aspects of our intellectual property, trade secrets and other confidential information, or adopt domain names, trademarks or service names confusingly similar to ours.
 In order to protect our trade secrets and other confidential information, we rely in part on confidentiality agreements with our employees, consultants and third parties with which we have relationships.
-These agreements may not effectively prevent disclosure of trade secrets and other confidential information and may not provide an adequate remedy in the event of misappropriation of trade secrets or any unauthorized disclosure of trade secrets or other confidential information
+These agreements may not effectively prevent disclosure of trade secrets and other confidential information and may not provide an adequate remedy in the event of misappropriation of trade secrets or any unauthorized disclosure of trade secrets or other confidential information.